 Video guide: Which? face mask tests

-In this first ever UK test of reusable face coverings, we wanted to establish which masks were most effective at blocking particles from escaping - the essential job of a face covering - but also easy to breathe through and how comfortable they are, as otherwise you would quickly tire of wearing them.
+Our tests uncover which masks are most effective at blocking particles from escaping - the essential job of a face covering - but are also easy to breathe through, well-fitting and comfortable.

 We also wanted to check how well reusable coverings stood up to regular use and washing, and if filtration efficiency was affected over time.